 1. Who Needs to Complete the Employment Page?

 You need to fill in the employment section if you were employed either full-time, part-time or on a casual basis by someone.
 This includes if you have a Limited Company and pay yourself via your payroll.
-If you had more than one job during the tax year you are doing your self-assessment for, you’ll need to fill out more than one employment section (you should have let HMRC know this in the tailor your return section).
+If you had more than one job during the tax year, you are doing your self-assessment for, you’ll need to fill out more than one employment section.
+You should have let HMRC know this in the tailor your return section, when you signed into your .GOV account with your HMRC user ID.

 2. How to Complete the Employment Page of Your Tax Return

-You’ll need to enter your gross pay from your job (that’s the amount before any income tax was deducted), confirm your employer’s name and any benefits in kind you have received.
+You’ll need to enter your Gross Pay from your job (that’s the amount before any income tax was deducted).
+You also need to confirm your employer’s name and any benefits in kind you have received.
 You’ll be able to find all this information will be on your:

 The areas highlighted in yellow below show where you can find your gross pay and tax deducted on your P45 or P60.